 01 of 06

-5 Studio Apartments That Feel More Spacious Than They Actually Are
+5 Studio Apartments That Feel More Spacious Than They Are

 They say that bigger is better.
-But in the age of ballooning mortgage payments and environmental footprints, we're all finding out together that that isn't always the case.
-As a result, many of us are embracing life on a smaller scale, finding that life with less space can also have fewer complications.
-But fewer complications doesn't mean none.
+But in the age of ballooning mortgage payments and environmental footprints, many people are finding out that that isn't always the case.
+As a result, many people are embracing life on a smaller scale, finding that life with less space can also have fewer complications.
+But fewer complications doesn't mean you eliminate them all.
 And while a studio apartment might mean a smaller eco-footprint, it's a tall order when it comes to making a diminutive space feel open and inviting.
-But making a studio feel bigger than it is, isn't just possible.
+But making a studio feel bigger than it is just isn't possible.
 With the right approach and a bit of inspiration, it's easier than you'd think.
-And to make sure that you have both as you set out to tackle your own small space, here are 5 inspirational studio apartments that make the most out every inch and tips on how to get it done.Continue to 2 of 6 below.
+And to make sure that you have both as you set out to tackle your own small space, here are five inspirational studio apartments that make the most out every inch and tips on how to get it done.Continue to 2 of 6 below.

 02 of 06